segmentio/segment-docs/src/connections/auto-instrumentation/kotlin-setup.md

 hidden: true
 ---

-This guide outlines the steps required to set up the Signals SDK in your applications using Swift or Kotlin.
+This guide outlines the steps required to set up the Signals SDK in your Android OS applications using Kotlin.

 You'll learn how to add Auto-Instrumentation sources, integrate dependencies, and ensure that your setup captures and processes data as intended.